Analisac49/HeadInTheClouds/README.md

-# Amelody's Head in the Clouds
+# Head in the Clouds

 ## Streaming Guide React App